Architecture Guide

 The Stealth Mode UI System

-Goal: Create a UI that floats above everything, doesn't show up in screen sharing, and hides from the taskbar.
+Create a UI that floats above everything, doesn't show up in screen sharing, and hides from the taskbar.

 1